PurdueCS193-F25/homework-0-vihpol/index.md

 ## Favorite Things about CS 193
 ```
 - It'll teach me about GitHub, which is very important  to learn
 - It has fun lectures
--  It's pretty chill
 - Instructors are nice
 ```